PLL synthesizer design

 The system's time to achieve phase or frequency lock is measured by a FSIQ or Agilent 89441A

 VSA.
-This parameter is largely dependant upon the loop bandwidth, however it is affected by the phase margin.
+This parameter is largely dependent upon the loop bandwidth; however it is also affected by the phase margin.